sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - so CNI plugin is deployed on the cluster
 - It deploys an gent or service on each node
--The communcate with each other to exchange information.
+-They communicate with each other to exchange information.
-- Waeve makes ure PODS have the correct route configured to reach the agent
+- Waeve makes sure PODS have the correct route configured to reach the agent
 - The agent takes of other PODS